pgdogdev/docs/docs/features/sharding/2pc.md

 !!! note
      This feature is new and experimental.
 Please [report](https://github.com/pgdogdev/pgdog/issues) any issues you may run into.

 Two-phase commit takes advantage of [prepared transactions](https://www.postgresql.org/docs/current/sql-prepare-transaction.html) in Postgres to provide eventually consistent cross-shard writes.
-When enabled, transactions spanning multiple shards have a very high chance to be atomic.
+When enabled, transactions spanning multiple shards have a very high chance of being atomic.

 This feature is also known as **2pc** or **2-phase** transactions.